-- A pixel size of 5.5x5.5 mm2;
+- A pixel size of 5.5x5.5 mm;

-- A total depth of 24 X0;
+- A total depth of $24 X_0$ ;

-- The thickness of an individual layer of 4.3 mm and 6.4 mm.
+- The thickness of an individual layer of 3.4 mm and 5.4 mm.

 The construction of the final Module will be preceded by the construction of a so-called demonstrator with slightly different dimensions and simplified electronics.
 The demonstrator will allow for the study of all mechanical aspects of the final module and constitutes therefore an important step towards the EUDET Module.